Lucia19-beep/FinalProject/README.md

 # FinalProject
 Final project of Java
 We will develop a banking management system.
-There are 3 different types of roles: Employee,Customer and Admin,which is a type of Employee.
+There are 3 different types of roles: model.Employee,model.Customer and Admin,which is a type of model.Employee.
-Depending on the role of the User you can do certain things.
+Depending on the role of the model.User you can do certain things.

 The customer can check balance,withdraw money,deposit money,transfer,view last movements and apply for a loan,which will need to be approved by the administrator.
 There are different types of a bank account like a current account or a saving one.